ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Passing Criteria:

-* The first input data is verified to be from the agreed-upon authoritative source.
 * The BPI workstep processes the first input data correctly.
 * The BPI workstep creates an error, and exits with the expected error message, when the input data comes from the second input data source.